Hydrological Engineering Overview

 Hydrological engineering, also called water resources engineering, is a civil engineering specialty offered at both the undergraduate and graduate levels.
 Hydrological engineering is chiefly concerned with the flow and storage of water.
-Topics commonly covered include urban drainage, water supply, wastewater treatment, river management and coastal protection.
-Hydrological engineering also focuses on preventing floods and lessening the effects of floods, droughts and other natural disasters.
+Hydrological engineering also focuses on preventing floods and lessening the effects of floods, droughts, and other natural disasters.

 Hydrological engineering is primarily a graduate degree major but is also offered at the undergraduate level.
 Programs may be offered along with related disciplines, such as hydrologic science or hydraulic engineering.
-Students learn how to use science and mathematics to design water storing, moving and conserving systems.
-Course topics in a hydrological engineering program include water cycle management, flood control, soil physics, probability and numerical analysis.
+Students learn how to use science and mathematics to design water storing, moving, and conserving systems.
+Course topics in a hydrological engineering program include:

 Salary and Employment Information

 Hydrological engineers can find employment in many different industries.
-According to the U.S. Bureau of Labor Statistics (BLS), the most popular industries for hydrological engineers in 2014 included federal, state and local government, engineering services and scientific and technical consulting companies.
+According to the U.S. Bureau of Labor Statistics (BLS), the most popular industries for hydrologists in 2018 included architectural, engineering and related services and federal, state, and local government.

-The BLS noted that employment of hydrologists was expected to grow 7% from 2014 to 2024, which is as fast as average.
-The BLS also reported that in May 2014, hydrologists had an average annual salary of $81,930.
+The BLS noted that employment of hydrologists is expected to grow 7% from 2018 to 2028, which is faster than the average.
+The BLS also reported that in May 2018, hydrologists had a median annual salary of $79,370.